Package size optimization: Solution for reusing old-version resources in UE

 Feasibility Analysis

-• Modifying C++ classes: affecting Blueprint assets
+• C++ class modifications: affecting Blueprint assets.

-PakOrder determines loading priority
+PakOrder determines load priority

-How to identify differences?
+How to Identify Differences?

 UASSET export information: